The WW2 Roll of Honour:

 Buried Argenta Gap War Cemetery, Italy, II, C, 12.

-Private Kenneth Pepper's mother lived at 6, Garton Road, Loughborough.
-Private Pepper was abroad for two and half years and took part in the invasion of Sicily and the landings at Salerno.
+In the army, Kenneth Pepper took part in the invasion of Sicily and the landings at Salerno.
 After that he served in the Italian campaign with the Fifth Army and then in the Middle East.
+He was killed in the Battle of Argenta Gap in northern Italy, one of ten men from his regiment who died on 6th or 7th April 1945.

 Driver T/221193 Samuel Pepper